greggfine/greggfine/README.md

 ### Hi!
-I'm Gregg 👋
+I'm Gregg 😀

+- 🤓 My focus is on JavaScript, React, Redux, Node, MongoDB.
 - 🔥 Check out my coding channel on YouTube: <a href="https://www.youtube.com/channel/UCmOpHGj4JRWCdXhllVTZCVw/videos">The Code Creative</a>
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m always interested in collaboration: <a href="mailto: gregg@greggfinedev.com">Reach out!</a>
-- 💬 Ask me about ...
 - 📫 How to reach me: <a href="mailto: gregg@greggfinedev.com">Let's talk!</a>
 - 🎵 Fun fact: I have extensive background as a musician/producer.
-Check out my music at: <a href="http://hiddentigermusic.com/">Hidden Tiger Music</a>
+Check out my work at: <a href="http://hiddentigermusic.com/">Hidden Tiger Music</a>